kaytotes/ImprovedBlizzardUI/README.md

 This has been customized to out of the box be how I personally like my UI set up however there is extensive configuration available in game by using `/imp`.
 This interface is primarily tested at 2560x1400 but should largely work at any resolution.

-Localized for enGB / enUS / deDE (ben2k1690) / ptBr (cyberdisarray) / ruRU (A few strings missing).
-See end of page for information if you would like to help localise.

 # Project Development Setup

 To get a working installation of Improved Blizzard UI you must first clone the repository to a directory of your choosing.
 From there `cd` into the `.release` directory.